Long-Tail vs. Short-Tail Keywords: What Are They and When to Use Them

 Sign up for our newsletter to get exclusive content marketing news and resources.

-But which keywords should you use for your content — short-tail vs. long-tail keywords?
+But what's the difference between short-tail vs. long-tail keywords, and when should you use them?
 Understanding the difference between these two keyword types can help you create an effective online marketing strategy.

 Why Are They Called Short-Tail and Long-Tail Keywords?